Ukraine in the Eurovision Song Contest 2005: Final

 The final took place on 27 February 2005.
 The show was scheduled to take place at the Palace of Sports in Kyiv, however such plans were cancelled due to insufficient funding.
 The fifteen entries that qualified from the semi-finals and the four wildcard finalists competed, with NeDilya, Sergei Gavrilov and Viktor Pavlik performing their entries in a different language than in the semi-finals.
 The winner, "Razom nas bahato" performed by GreenJolly, was selected exclusively through a public televote.
 6,378 votes were registered by the televote during the show.
-In addition to the performances of the competing entries, guests included Julia Zabrodskaya, Fedor, Deema, Julia Bodai and 2005 Belarusian Eurovision entrant Angelica Agurbash performing the 2005 Belarusian entry "Boys and Girls".
+In addition to the performances of the competing entries, guests included Yulia Zabrodska, Fedor, Deema, Yulia Boday and 2005 Belarusian Eurovision entrant Angelica Agurbash performing the 2005 Belarusian entry "Boys and Girls".

 Controversy

 Accusations of rigging

 Following the Ukrainian national final, runner-up Ani Lorak launched a protest against the final results and challenged the legitimacy of the results, alleging that the phone lines for her entry was blocked.
 Solvo International, which organised the televoting, denied the information that there was a falsification of the results and stated that "the results correspond to reality."
 In addition, Lorak's producer Yuri Falyosa stated that "the political situation won instead of music", referring to the four final wildcards (one of them being GreenJolly) that were added just a week before the show by the Government of Ukraine based on their participation in the Orange Revolution that ended in January 2005.
 Vitaly Zhuravsky, leader of Christian-Democratic Party of Ukraine, also criticized inclusion of four wildcards stating that it's "a gross violation of the rules of the competition".
 In response, producer of the national final Olena Mozgova defended the choice of GreenJolly as the Ukrainian Eurovision representative, while stating that the decision to include wildcards as a way for new names and music that emerged after the Orange Revolution to be heard was "quite a healthy proposal", and was not opposed by any of the fifteen finalists that qualified from the semi-finals.